Maryland program

 Support type Multiple assistance options

-Amount highlight Current Baltimore City materials describe multiple assistance paths: the City Employee incentive is $5,000 or $10,000 depending on the purchase location, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000 or more depending on the employer match, First-Time Homebuyers Incentive Program combines 50% of required down payment plus GAP funding and an interest-rate buydown up to 2.5% with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.
+Amount highlight Current Baltimore City materials describe a menu of assistance paths rather than one single benefit: the city employee path is listed as $5,000 or $10,000 on the current city page but only $5,000 on the 2026 flyer, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000+ depending on the employer match, FTHIP combines 50% of required down payment plus GAP funding and up to 2.5% in interest-rate-bydown-related assistance with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.

 Open questions

-This page is a menu, not one shared rule set
+This page is a live incentive menu, not one shared rule set

 This page stays public because the official structure is still useful, but these details should not be flattened into fake certainty.

 Use this page to understand the Baltimore incentive menu.
-Each subprogram keeps its own first-time-buyer, income, employer, or neighborhood rules.
+Each subprogram keeps its own first-time-buyer, income, employer, neighborhood, and amount rules.

 Decision-ready public facts

 Quick answer from published facts.
-Go to Maryland program hub
+Use this first, then jump to Go to Maryland program hub if you need the wider state context.

 Amount

-Current Baltimore City materials describe multiple assistance paths: the City Employee incentive is $5,000 or $10,000 depending on the purchase location, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000 or more depending on the employer match, First-Time Homebuyers Incentive Program combines 50% of required down payment plus GAP funding and an interest-rate buydown up to 2.5% with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.
+Current Baltimore City materials describe a menu of assistance paths rather than one single benefit: the city employee path is listed as $5,000 or $10,000 on the current city page but only $5,000 on the 2026 flyer, Buying Into Baltimore is $5,000, Live Near Your Work totals $2,000 to $5,000+ depending on the employer match, FTHIP combines 50% of required down payment plus GAP funding and up to 2.5% in interest-rate-bydown-related assistance with a possible $5,000 bonus, and Vacants to Value Booster is $10,000.

 Type